 What Is the Best Time Frame for Ichimoku Cloud Trading System?

 We haven’t discussed the Conversion line and Base line much yet.
 These two lines (Blue and Red, respectively) can help traders and investors find entries and exits while trading with the Ichimoku cloud trading system.
-They are important for figuring out momentum, and timing your trades.
+They are important for figuring out the stocks momentum, and timing your entry and exits.